fdorothy/passmanager/README.md

 Domains are easy to forget.
 When you enter a new domain the script will ask if you would like to save it to a file.
 Domains are appended to 'domains.txt' in the local directory.
 You can use this as a way to backup the list of domains.

 Storing your domains in 'domains.txt' is completely optional.
-People tend to have very predictable domains, so if you are being attacked then chances are your domains will be easy to guess anyway.
+Store them wisely.